pratyakshm/WinRice/README.md

   - Turn off Reserved Storage
     - This setting will only take place after an update is installed.
   - Set BIOS time to UTC
+  - Turn on Storage Sense
+  - Turn on Num lock on startup
   </details>